Can you explain the tradition’s seal?

-Anyone who has been through such an initiation knows first-hand, it really doesn’t matter how many times you’ve read the ritual, or how familiar you think you are with it, even if you have witnessed one as a visitor — when you are wearing the blindfold, with your hands tied behind your back, with a large sword pointing at your heart, the experience is quite different.
+Anyone who has been through such an initiation knows first-hand, it really doesn’t matter how many times you’ve read the ritual, or how familiar you think you are with it, even if you have witnessed one as a visitor — when you are wearing the blindfold, being lead into the initiation circle, the experience is quite different.

 If it bothers you, you are of course welcome to not read them.

 Why do you not have any oathbound material/mysteries?

 Oathbound material is, in our opinion, neither useful or conducive to the comity of a coven.
 Frequently, oathbound material is often available from other sources if you look hard enough.
 (If you can Google it, it’s not a secret.)
 Learning magick is a journey for everyone concerned, whatever their level of experience — hiding the road maps does no one any favors beyond the few who would use possession of Secrets as a way to inflate their social standing.